 Potts calls out, “Hey, I’m looking for 69th Brigade Headquarters.”

 The lead man steps forward, removing round spectacles to wipe sweat from his brow.
+His straight nose forms a perfect triangle.
 “There’s a road a mile that way,” he says throwing an arm in the gun’s direction.
 “They’ll be somewhere along there.”

 “Thanks, and good luck!” says Potts, as he breaks into a trot through the mud.